 Algarve, Portugal’s most popular destination and southernmost region, finds itself at a crossroads in its regional tourism development.
 Its coastal regions are threatened by overcrowding in the popular summer months, while in rural areas, villages are slowly dying.
 Tourism brings many (mostly poorly paid) jobs, which causes worker shortages in other sectors.
 And with economic performance strongly affected by the seasonality of tourism, the Algarve as destination faces significant challenges.

 Here some impressions and observations on Destination Algarve.
-This is the first of a new series of destination profiles, part of our Destination Observatory.
+This is the first of a new series of destination reports, part of our Destination Observatory.

 - Algarve’s strengths as tourist destination